-Authority: IC 13-14-8-7; IC 13-15-1-2; IC 13-15-2-1; IC 13-18-3-1; IC 13-18-12-4 Affected: IC 13-11-2-77; IC 13-30-2-1 the conduit to a subsurface feature;
+Authority: IC 13-14-8-7; IC 13-15-1-2; IC 13-15-2-1; IC 13-18-3-1; IC 13-18-12-4

+Affected: IC 13-11-2-77; IC 13-30-2-1

 Sec.
-6. (a) Application of a biosolid or industrial waste product must not be conducted:
+6. (a) Land application of a biosolid or industrial waste product must not be conducted:

-(1) within thirty-three (33) feet of any surface waters of the state; or
+(1) within thirty-three (33) feet of any surface waters of the state; or the surface conduit to a subsurface feature when the method of land application is by subsurface injection or surface application followed by incorporation by the end of the day;

-(2) except by subsurface injection or incorporation by the end of the day, within three hundred (300) feet of any surface waters of the state; or the conduit to a subsurface feature;

-(3) except by subsurface injection, within three hundred (300) feet of any residence;
+(2) except by subsurface injection or incorporation by the end of the day, within three hundred (300) feet of any surface waters of the state or the surface conduit to a subsurface feature for all land application except when the method of land application is by subsurface injection or surface application followed by incorporation by the end of the day; (3) except by subsurface injection, within three hundred (300) feet of any residence, except when the method of land application is by subsurface injection;